 Conversely, it WOULD be much easier for the audience to believe that Kane’s last utterance was a Hollywood-esque’ homage to a secret love; instead, pioneer Welles forgoes the cliched crescendo and sends the audience on a soul searching mission-through a dying declaration of one, philosophically profound word: Rosebud.

 Kane’s last utterance was perhaps an allusion to the only time in Kane’s wretched life, that he experienced true happiness.
 In his dying moments, Kane did not lament, nor recall his wealth or power (or even his demise), but a time of great happiness.

-Ais thought to be sacred, based on theory Emo moriturus praesumitur mentiri, simply put- a dying person is not presumed to lie.
+A dying declaration is thought to be sacred, based on Latin theory Emo moriturus praesumitur mentiri, simply put- a dying person is not presumed to lie.
 Kane’s utterance is a symbolic warning.
 A simple truth.
 It wasn’t the childhood sled (Rosebud) that Kane missed the most.
 Rosebud was symbolic of simpler times when his life was not dominated by blind ambition.

 Sometimes, in the quest for validation, it’s possible to lose sight of who we are, and what really makes us happy.
 Perhaps, what we THINK will bring us happiness will instead (when achieved or attained), leave us empty and alone.

 What makes you happy?
 Does it truly make you happy?
 Or, have you been conditioned to believe that it will make you happy?

 Live passionately; do what you love-love what you do, love who you will, and share that love with the world.

 Don’t take Rosebud for granted.